ImJeeva/Tap-Food-application/README.md

 ## Features

-- -Restaurant search functionality
+- Restaurant search functionality
-- -Cart management for easy item addition and removal.
+- Cart management for easy item addition and removal.
-- -Secure login and registration process.
+- Secure login and registration process.
-- -Order history to track past orders.
+- Order history to track past orders.
-- -Filter restaurants basesd on rating and timming.
+- Filter restaurants basesd on rating and timming.

 - This app was developed as part of my learning journey into Java web development, showcasing the integration of various technologies and prevent SQL injection, and dynamic web project setup without Maven.